normanormata/norma-normata/_pages/dpw.md

 ---
-title: The OPC Directory for the Public Worship of God
+title: The Directory for the Public Worship of God
 author: Tyler Teschon
 date: 2023-08-30
 category: Jekyll